isomerpages/moe-northlandsec/_about-northland/Events.md

 by the Tamil Unit, the event seeks to educate our Northstars on the significance of Pongal and the importance about learning about other cultures and practices.</p>
 <div class="iframe-wrapper">
-<iframe height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSNd87ucE2vrPoivWsxvRyJoPvLVf--55CTsz0FuGk8DU9MX2-3z4_zxxvylttXoQ6QHvf3PW51-3TK/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
+<iframe referrerpolicy="strict-origin-when-cross-origin" height="569" width="960" allowfullscreen="true" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vSNd87ucE2vrPoivWsxvRyJoPvLVf--55CTsz0FuGk8DU9MX2-3z4_zxxvylttXoQ6QHvf3PW51-3TK/embed?start=false&amp;loop=false&amp;delayms=10000"></iframe>
 </div>
 <h4><strong>Welcome back to school - Start Right 2021</strong></h4>
 <p>Northland Secondary School welcomed our Northstars back to school and